javiquinte/javiquinte.github.io/2-resume.md

 Projects
 --------
+* EOSC-hub
+* Geo-Data-Node
+* co-PI of the new *International Research Training Group (StRATEGy)* (DFG 2015-2020) between the University of Potsdam and Universities of Argentina.
 * Head of a *Helmholtz International Research Group* (2013-2016) with partners in Argentina
-* co-PI of the new *International Research Training Group (StRATEGy)* (DFG 2015-2020) between the University of Potsdam and Universities of Argentina.
 * EUDAT2020

 Teaching and supervising experience